Holidays Calendar for April 30, 2014

 • 1792 Died: John Montagu, 4th Earl of Sandwich, English statesman who is best known for the claim that he was the inventor of the sandwich.

-• 1789 George Washington took the oath of office as the first President of the USA at his inauguration on the balcony of Federal Hall in New York City.
+• 1789 George Washington took the oath of office as the first President of the United States at his inauguration on the balcony of Federal Hall in New York City.

-• 1777 Born: Carl Friedrich Gauss, German mathematician who made significant contributions to many field.
+• 1777 Born: Carl Friedrich Gauss, German mathematician who made significant contributions to many fields.
 He is one of the most influential mathematicians of all time.

-• 311 The Roman emperor Galerius issued the Edict of Toleration by Galerius, officially ending the Diocletianic persecution of Christianity.
+• 311 Roman Emperor Galerius issued the Edict of Serdica, also called Edict of Toleration by Galerius, officially ending the Diocletianic Persecution of Christianity.